What is a ventral hernia?

 - Aging: The muscles in your abdomen get thinner and weaker as you get older.

 - Medical conditions: The muscles of your abdomen may weaken if you have diabetes, lung disease, or cancer.
-Ask your caregiver for more information about other conditions that may cause weak abdomen muscles.
+Ask your healthcare provider for more information about other conditions that may cause weak abdomen muscles.